operate-first/support/README.md

 - While a production cloud, the MOC is taking in pre-release software, and thus stability is not guaranteed, and should not be expected.
 No backup of user data is made.
 There is no SLA.

 - It’s free, but the cost is commitment.
 The MOC is not a place to bring a project and then leave.
-It’s expected that the developers will actively participate with the operators whenever needed and be available to help sort out issues.
+It’s expected that the developers will actively participate with the operators when needed and be available to help sort out issues.

-- The benefit to project developers is bridging back what’s learned to improve their project.
+- The benefit to project developers is bringing back what’s learned to improve their project.

 - Also, projects need to agree that telemetry can be freely harvested from the cloud.
 It’s purpose is to help evolve open source cloud operations and it extends to building AI Ops tooling.